How To Handle Social Rejection

 If the rejection was fairly run-of-the-mill then you may just need a day or two to get it out of your system.
 With the exception of extreme traumas, our minds are good at getting things back to business as usual and not letting us feel the same emotion for too long.
 What you'll probably also find is that the more experience you have with rejection, the quicker you'll naturally recover from it.
 At first getting turned down may knock you out for a solid few days.
 With time you'll still feel it, but the worst of the emotions may pass in a day and a half instead.
 You may even start to get over minor, routine rejections in minutes.

 Use general approaches to making yourself feel better

 This is standard advice.
 Allow yourself to feel bad for a bit right after the rejection, but after that start doing things that will help pick up your mood and remind you that you've got a lot of other good things going on in your life.
-Go do something really fun.
-Exercise.
-Talk to someone about how you feel and get it off your chest.
+Go do something really fun, exercise, talk to someone about how you feel and get it off your chest, and so on.